richardwillars/thinglator/README.md

 # homebox
-A translator that provides a uniform interface for interacting with IOT and home automation devices
+Provides a uniform interface for interacting with IOT and home automation devices